 To integrate the PayPal system in Laravel, you need to perform certain steps.

-I am going to create a database table first to hold the transaction details.
+Let’s create a database table to hold the transaction details.
 I’ll name the table as ‘payments’.
-Create a migration for the ‘payments’ table using the command:
+Create a migration for the ‘payments’ table using the Artisan command:

 php artisan make:migration create_payments_table